 If the buyer does not pay (defaults payment), or fails to fulfil other obligations as per the agreement, and this is not due to the seller or conditions on behalf of the seller, the seller may, according to the rules of The Consumer Purchase act chapter 9, depending on the circumstances, withhold the merchandise, demand fulfilment of the agreement, demand the agreement to be terminated, and demand compensation from the buyer.
 The seller may also, depending on the circumstances, be able to demand interest in the case of late payment, including (debt) collection fees and fees in the case of non- prepaid and uncollected merchandise.

 Termination/Cancelation: in the case of considerable/ significant payment default, or other substantial default on the part of the buyer, the seller may terminate the agreement.
-The seller may not terminate the agreement after the purchase price has been paid.
+If so, the seller may not terminate the agreement after the purchase price has been paid.

-Warranty given by the seller or producer gives the buyer rights in addition to the rights the buyer already has as a result of mandatory legislation.
-A warranty may therefore not constitute a limitation in the buyers rights to “defect claims”, or to demands/claims due to delays in delivery or unfulfilled conditions as per point 12 and 13 of this contract.
+The warranty given by the seller or producer, gives the buyer rights in addition to the rights that the buyer already has as a result of mandatory legislation.
+A warranty may therefore not constitute a limitation in the buyers rights to “defect claims”, or to demands/claims due to delays in delivery, or unfulfilled conditions as per point 12 and 13 of this contract.

 16.Personal Information (12)